What does the Woodstock Improvement District do?

-In the early 2000s several local business leaders became increasingly concerned about the signs of urban decay in the Woodstock area and the safety of employees travelling between transport hubs and places of employment.
-They initiated the Woodstock Upliftment Project which subsequently led to the establishment of a Business Forum, which wanted to focus on security, cleaning and greening.
-With support and input from City Council the decision to initiate the process of establishing a fully-fledged City Improvement District began.
-The support of a majority of commercial property owners was sought and obtained.
-In May 2005 the City of Cape Town approved the establishment of the Woodstock Improvement District.
+In the early 2000’s several local business leaders became increasingly concerned about the signs of urban decay in the Woodstock area.
+The safety of employees travelling between transport hubs and places of employment was also an issue.
+For this reason, the Woodstock Upliftment Project was established which subsequently led to the establishment of a Business Forum.
+The Forum’s main focus areas were security, cleaning and greening.
+With the support and input from City Council,the Woodstock Improvement District was established in May 2005.

-Since July 2005 the WID has been operational and the positive results are there for all to see.
-In co-operation with its partners (City of Cape Town, SAPS, property and business owners) the WID has made and continues to make a constructive contribution to making Woodstock a desirable place to live, work and play.
+In co-operation with its partners (City of Cape Town, SAPS, property and business owners) WID has made, and continues to make, a constructive contribution to making Woodstock a desirable place to live, work and play.

-- To co-ordinate the provision of a well-maintained, safer, cleaner and greener environment for those who work, visit and invest in Woodstock;
+- To coordinate the provision of a well-maintained, safer, cleaner and greener environment in Woodstock.

-- To market Woodstock as a prime locality and preserve its district identity.
+- To exhibit Woodstock as a prime location and preserve its district identity.

-A levy over and above the existing property rates is charged by the City of Cape Town on all business properties within the WID area of operation (see map).
-This levy, expressed as cents in the Rand, is based on the municipal valuation of the property and is payable by all property owners.
-These funds are paid over to the WID, which in turn operates according to an approved business plan and budget.
+A levy over and above the existing property rates is charged by the City of Cape Town on all business properties within WID’s area of operation (see map).
+This levy is based on the municipal valuation of each property and is payable by all property owners.
+These funds are paid over to WID, which in turn operates according to an approved business plan and budget.

-The WID is a Section 21 company (Registration number 2006/015254/08) with a board of directors representing local commercial property owners.
-The board provides financial and operational oversight and strategic direction, and develops the business plan and budget of the WID.
+The WID is a Section 21 company (Registration number 2006/015254/08), in a Special Rating Area (SRA) with a board of directors representing local commercial property owners.
+The board provides financial and operational oversight and strategic direction, and develops the business plan and budget of WID.